-Prior to Disinfection: Allow a minimum 1 hour isolation time after the person has exited.
-During this time, no personnel should enter the space.
+Prior to Disinfection: Follow the steps in the above Decontamination Plan when a suspected or confirmed COVID-19 case is reported.
+The PI must decide which option best fits the needs of their research.
+During the shutdown time, no personnel should enter the space.
 Hang signage (see example below) if necessary and secure the perimeter to the best of your ability.
 This isolation will allow any generated droplets/aerosols to settle or be removed from the air.
-Your laboratory airflow is designed to help remove airborne contaminants, and best practice is to allow this system time to work.
-If the person has not been present in the spaces recently, a wait time is not necessary.
+Laboratory airflow is designed to help remove airborne contaminants, and the best practice is to allow this system time to work.